linq2db/linq2db/README.md

 ## Bulk Copy

 Bulk copy feature supports the transfer of large amounts of data into a table from another data source.
-For faster data inserting DO NOT use a transaction.
-If you use a transaction an adhoc implementation of the bulk copy feature has been added in order to insert multiple lines at once.
-You get faster results then inserting lines one by one, but it's still slower than the database provider bulk copy.
-So, DO NOT use transactions whenever you can (Take care of unique constraints, primary keys, etc. since bulk copy ignores them at insertion).
+For more details read this [article](https://linq2db.github.io/articles/sql/Bulk-Copy.html).

 ```c#
 using LinqToDB.Data;